hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 ## What is the difference between old LiteMember and new Smart Client?

 LiteMember supports task execution (distributed executor service), smart client does not.
-Also LiteMember is highly coupled with cluster, smart client is not.
+Also, LiteMember is highly coupled with cluster, smart client is not.

 <br></br>

 ## How do you give support?

-Support services are divided into two: community and commercial support.
+We have two support services: community and commercial support.
 Community support is provided through our [Mail Group](https://groups.google.com/forum/#!forum/hazelcast) and StackOverflow web site.
 For information on support subscriptions, please see [Hazelcast.com](http://hazelcast.com/support/commercial/).

 <br></br>